Cognitive Ability Test

 Cognitive ability test with high predictive value

-This professional aptitude test, due to its high predictive value, is a very suitable instrument to assess the capacities or intelligence of your candidates and employees.
-With this test, you substantiate a selection decision based on the tested intelligence and the potential of your candidate.
-This cognitive ability test can be used for recruitment, selection, and other applications within HR, among other things.
+This professional aptitude test is a highly effective tool for evaluating the skills and intelligence of your candidates and employees.
+By using this test, you can make informed selection decisions based on the candidate’s tested intelligence and potential.
+This cognitive ability test is useful for recruitment, selection, and other HR functions.

 Features of the cognitive ability test